Buying Above Ground Pool Pumps Guide – Swimming Pool Pumps Explained

 Because now, there’s a divided group of “dual speeders and variable speeders” that both argue each one is better than the other.
 And they can state their cases very well.

 The difference in energy efficiency is not that much.
-So considering these two factors, it is so much reasonable to buy the much cheaper option.
+So considering these two factors, it is so much more reasonable to buy the much cheaper option.

 Accdg.
 To Variable Speed users The energy efficiency difference is a lot greater than dual speed “fans” will have you believe.
 In fact, it can be as much as a 50% – 70% difference.

-When you have not just a swimming pool but also a spa, a fountain etc, it is so much more cost-effective to use a variable speed pump as you will need to frequently changed the speed to match the needs of your equipment.
+When you have not just a swimming pool but also a spa, a fountain etc, it is so much more cost-effective to use a variable speed pump as you will need to frequently change the speed to match the needs of your equipment.

 So those are the two arguments and frankly, choosing which one to buy is something that you will have to decide for yourself.
 Here are some more resources to confuse you even more showing both sides of the argument: